 The previous Weatherill Labor Government sacrificed Park Lands to build a "Biomedical Precinct".
 This new proposal unfortunately seems consistent with moves by the Marshall Government to turn the River Torrens area into an "Entertainment Precinct".

-This is an artist's impression, published in The Advertiser on 9 October 2018 ($) of Lord Mayor Martin Haese's preferred site for a new Adelaide Arena.
+This is an artist's impression, published in The Advertiser on 9 October 2018 ($) of former Lord Mayor Martin Haese's preferred site for a new Adelaide Arena.